binshops/laravel-blog/README.md

-# Complete Laravel Blog Package
+# Hessam CMS - Complete Laravel CMS Package
 ## With Multi-level Categories and Full Text Search
-It has everything you need to quickly and easily add a blog to your laravel app.
+It has everything you need to quickly and easily add a CMS to your existing laravel application.

 ## [Online Demo](https://cms.binshops.com/login)
 You can check Hessam CMS online: [https://cms.binshops.com](https://cms.binshops.com/login)